 - Will my insurance cover gastric bypass?

-- Who are candidates for gastric bypass surgery?
+- Who are candidates for gastric bypass (or mini gastric bypass) surgery?

 - Can gastric bypass surgery cure diabetes?

 - How much weight will I lose after surgery?

 - How much time will I have to take off work?